 Controlling air quality helps to maintain good relationships with our local communities and protects the environment.
 That is why we ensure that we operate in compliance with air-quality standards and have plans in place to reduce and control emissions into the air.
 We utilize high-efficiency filtration systems for sandblasting, apply moisture barriers to non-paved storage yards annually, and monitor cement and fly ash emissions via air pressure differential devices.

-USC companies are increasingly adopting practices that take the environmental into account.
-Our plants and delivery trucks in California and Washington D.C are now powered by B20 biofuels, which offer the environmental benefits of renewable energy. this contribute to the reduction of carbon dioxide, one of the main greenhouse gases, to the atmosphere.
+USC companies are increasingly adopting practices that take the environment into account.
+Our plants and delivery trucks in California and Washington D.C are now powered by B20 biofuels, which offer the environmental benefits of renewable energy.
+This practice contributes to the reduction of carbon dioxide which is one of the main greenhouse gases to the atmosphere.

 Our ready-mix facilities utilize the best practices to recycle all unused concrete returned to the plants.
 In many cases, the returned concrete can be reused into the production of fresh concrete, depending on the quality and end-use.
-Additionally, many of our plants have multiple block forms to capture the leftovers which then can be sold as blocks (precast).
-Any blocking surplus is sent to our recycling facilities for processing and resale.
+Additionally, many of our plants have multiple block forms to capture the leftover concrete which then can be sold as blocks.

-We utilize washout systems (settlement type) that capture and contain wastewater and concrete washout materials, allowing us to recycle the water and surplus concrete.
-The use of concrete washout systems protects the environment from chemicals that are present in the wastewater.
-If these chemicals are not properly contained, they can percolate into the ground and contaminate groundwater..
+We utilize washout systems (settlement type) that capture and contain waste water and concrete washout materials, allowing us to recycle the water and surplus concrete.

 In addition to the required environmental reports, which vary by state, many of our facilities are recognized for continual improvement of environmental best management practices, earning the NRMCA Green-star Certification.

-Sustainability is a program embraced only by the top management; rather, it’s a company-wide mind-set that should be integrated into day-to-day activities.
+Sustainability is a program embraced not only by top management but also company-wide.
+It is a mind-set that is integrated into our day-to-day activities.
 Sustainability and waste reduction are messages constantly communicated to our employees across the board.
 Additionally, we encourage our employees to pursue related education and training, including NRMCA Concrete Sustainability Professional Certification.